kermitk/Data-Analysis-with-R-/README.md

-# Data-Analysis-with-R-
+# Data Analyst - Udacity
-This repository contains all the projects including Udacity's course with R. I audit the course.
+This repository contains all projects from Udacity's Data Analyst courses.
+I audit the course.

 # Projects